Four ideas in supporting Perfectionistic Students

 Perfectionism in students is a problem in several ways.
 First, It slows students down which is not only frustrating for them (and others) but it also means their rate of learning is slower and they miss vital learning time.

 Thirdly, behaving in perfectionistic ways increases the chance the student will be even more perfectionistic in the future.
 Working slowly makes students work even more slowly over time.
 Being unwilling to try new work makes students less likely to try new work in the future.
 It’s a vicious cycle.
+One research study found that young children who answered more questions in the classroom at the beginning of the year were more likely to improve by the end of the year than the children who didn’t answer questions – even if the question answerers got the answer wrong.

 Once we understand that perfectionism is anxiety, we can more effectively help students.
 As with all anxiety problems, we need to start by being empathic and caring toward the child.
-Then we must not allow anxiety to dictate what the child does.
+Then we must try to not allow anxiety to dictate what the child does.
 Instead, we need to focus on teaching and coaching children to build skills in brave and confident behaviour.

 (a) Ask your child or teen to help you make a list titled: Why It is Okay to Make Mistakes.